 The momentum for Tobacco 21 was strengthened in 2015 with the release of an Institute of Medicine report predicting that raising the tobacco sale age to 21 nationally would, over time, reduce the smoking rate by about 12 percent and smoking-related deaths by 10 percent, which translates into 223,000 fewer premature deaths, 50,000 fewer deaths from lung cancer and 4.2 million fewer years of life lost.

 To be effective, youth access laws must be rigorously enforced.
 Unfortunately youth access laws are often poorly enforced.
-The national “Monitoring the Future” survey reports that two- thirds of 10th grade students found cigarette access to be “fairly easy or very easy.”2 The most recent federally mandated retailer compliance rate survey under the Synar Program found that one in ten retailers sell to kids aged 14-17.3 Moreover, too few retailers are fined or suffer license suspension.
+The national “Monitoring the Future” survey reports that over 60 percent of 10th grade students found cigarette access to be “fairly easy or very easy.”2 The most recent federally mandated retailer compliance rate survey under the Synar Program found that one in ten retailers sell to kids aged 14-17.3 Moreover, too few retailers are fined or suffer license suspension.
 Because adolescents readily identify those retailers who will sell to them, an effective law must substantially reduce these levels of retailer non-compliance.

 It is critical that age of sale laws are strictly enforced to ensure a high rate of compliance.
 The most effective way to ensure compliance is to take enforcement into account in drafting an ordinance or regulation, rather than considering it only after a proposal is adopted.

 The purpose of this Memorandum is to provide recommendations for enforcement to localities considering raising the tobacco sale age to 21.